 To minimize water usage in this process, Copperworks installed a 500-gallon cooling tower on top of our waterfront location.
 The tower enables us to re-use the same 500 gallons of water to produce each batch of spirits— dramatically reducing the amount of water required by our distilling processes.

 Unlike most distillers in the U.S., we distill our whiskey two times, using two different stills.
 This enables us to save what isn’t used in the first cut (the “heads” and “tails”) and blend it into the next batch, which is the key to how Copperworks creates its distinctive house flavor.
 It also means we’re sending less liquid down the drain.

-Release 39 of Copperworks American Single Malt Whiskey, released in November 2021, is the first Salmon-Safe certified whiskey released in the U.S. Salmon-Safe is a certification that farmers, vineyards, campuses, and other lands can qualify for if they demonstrate a commitment to protecting the water, biodiversity, and stewardship of good farming.
+Release 039 of Copperworks American Single Malt Whiskey, released in 2021, was the first Salmon-Safe certified whiskey released in the U.S. Salmon-Safe is a certification that farmers, vineyards, campuses, and other lands can qualify for if they demonstrate a commitment to protecting the water, biodiversity, and stewardship of good farming.
 Those protections, in turn, protect salmon living in nearby streams.

-In creating Release 39 of our American Single Malt Whiskey, we used barley grown on a local farm certified as Salmon-Safe.
-That enables us to classify this release as Salmon-Safe.
-This release demonstrates that great whiskey can be produced using environmentally sound farming practices without affecting the price or quality of the product.
+In creating these releases of our American Single Malt Whiskey, we used barley grown on a local farm certified as Salmon-Safe.
+These releases demonstrate that great whiskey can be produced using environmentally sound farming practices without affecting the price or quality of the product.

 Copperworks supports nonprofit organizations based in Washington State with a focused program of in-kind donations.
 We’ve chosen to concentrate our giving to nonprofit organizations which work toward environmental protection and conservation of natural resources, economic development for farming communities, breast and ovarian cancer research, and job creation in the food/beverage industry.